 Believe it or not, not feeling sore after a workout may indicate that you are in better shape than you think.
 Working out or doing resistance training provides a stimulus to muscles and changes their structure, so you’re damaging them to the point where you can move them through a new range of motion,” explains King.
 “However, there is a limit to how much you can do, as well as a limit to your strength and the number of repetitions you can do.”
 As a result, some people reach a plateau.”
 With that in mind, he claims that if you’re a regular gym goer, not feeling sore after a workout is a good sign because it means your body is adapting to the stress and strain of lifting and moving.

-All of this is to say that just because you aren’t sore after a workout doesn’t mean it was in vain.
-Rather, if you no longer feel sore after performing certain exercises, it could indicate that you’ve advanced in your fitness.
+All this is to say that just because you aren’t sore after a workout doesn’t mean it was in vain.
+Instead, if you no longer feel sore after performing specific exercises, it could indicate that you’ve advanced in your fitness.

 Why You Don’t Feel Sore At All Anymore After Your Workout: 5 Possible Causes

-For some reason, many of us believe that feeling aggressively sore is the only indication of a fantastic, effective workout.
-Even after powering through what feels like a killer sweat sesh, waking up the next day with no soreness makes you feel like you didn’t push yourself hard enough.
+Many people think that being very sore after a workout is the only sign that it was a good one.
+Even after powering through what feels like a killer sweat, waking up the next day with no soreness makes you feel like you didn’t push yourself hard enough.
 If you frequently wonder, “Why am I not sore after workouts anymore?”
-Don’t worry, you might not be doing anything wrong with your fitness routine.
+Don’t worry; you might not be doing anything wrong with your fitness routine.

 Related Article: THE WELLNESS WHEEL Activities & Assessment Explained!!!

-However, you may be wondering why you aren’t sore some of the other times you work out.
+However, you may wonder why you aren’t sore some of the other times you work out.
 “Am I not working out hard enough?” you may be wondering.
 One of these five explanations could explain why you’re no longer sore after strenuous exercise.

 #1.
 You may be eating a healthy, well-balanced diet.